chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 ## Model Selection and Evaluation

 The base assessment model for copper rockfish was developed to balance parsimony and realism, with the goal of estimating a spawning output trajectory for the population of copper rockfish off the California coast north of Point Conception.
-The model contains many assumptions to achieve parsimony and uses many different sources of data to estimate reality.
-A series of investigative model runs were developed to achieve the final base model.
+The model contains many assumptions to achieve parsimony and uses many sources of data to estimate reality.
+A series of investigative model runs was developed to achieve the final base model.

 <!--chapter:end:30model.Rmd-->